Approval ratings boost marks Indonesia Widodo's first year in office

 Widodo, Indonesia’s first president to come from outside the political or military establishment, marked his first year in office by acknowledging the difficulties in finding his footing.

 Policy confusion, internal bickering and vested interests have hamstrung the president’s reforms.
-He is also facing diplomatic pressure over his failure to douse fires causing heavy, polluting “haze” over neighbouring countries.
+He is also facing diplomatic pressure over his failure to douse fires causing heavy, polluting “haze” over neighboring countries.

 “The first step is most often the hardest, but also the most important,” the president said on Twitter.
 “The first year is for setting a foundation.”